Looking to claim credit, update your profile, access journals, or renew your membership? Log in to your My Account page.

 Side Effects

 The most common side effects of tofacitinib are upper respiratory tract infections, headache, diarrhea, and nasopharyngitis.
 All patients should be tested for tuberculosis before starting on tofacitinib.
-Patients should also be screened for hepatitis B and C prior to starting tofacitinib, since this medication may increase risk of reactivation of these infections.
+Patients should also be screened for hepatitis B and C prior to starting tofacitinib, since this medication may increase the risk of reactivation of these infections.
 Tofacitinib increases your chance of getting shingles.
 In patients over 65 years of age, Tofacitinib has been linked to heart attacks, strokes, and blood clots.
 It can raise your cholesterol levels.
 Rarely, it may cause colon perforation.
 Lymphoma and other malignancies have been observed in patients treated with tofacitinib.

 Tell Your Rheumatology Provider